allanvc/mRpostman/README.md

 mirror](https://cranlogs.r-pkg.org/badges/mRpostman)](https://cran.r-project.org/package=mRpostman)
 [![CRAN/METACRAN](https://img.shields.io/cran/l/mRpostman)](https://opensource.org/licenses/GPL-3.0)

-IMAP Toolkit for R
+An IMAP client for R

 ## Overview

-`mRpostman` provides tools for searching and fetching emails, mailbox management, attachment extraction, and several other IMAP functionalities.
-This package makes extensive use of {curl} to implement an easy-to-use IMAP client for R, paving the way for users to perform data analysis on email data.
+`mRpostman` is an easy-to-use IMAP client that provides tools for searching and message fetching, mailbox management, attachment extraction, and several other IMAP features, hence paving the way for email data analysis from within R. To do so, this package makes extensive use of the {curl} package and the libcurl C library.

 mRpostman’s official website: <https://allanvc.github.io/mRpostman>